 about youth service

-Youth Service was established on 20 August 2012 and is a contracted service whereby community-based providers are funded to work with unemployed or disengaged 16 to 19 year olds.
+Youth Service was established on 20 August 2012 and is a contracted service in which community-based providers are funded to work with unemployed or disengaged 16 to 19 year olds.

 Youth Service providers have the external community networks and capability to work intensively with young people to equip them with the tools to support them to achieve their goals and aspirations.
 These interventions and activities are tailored to the needs of the young person that adopts a strengths-based, strong youth mentoring approach in their practice.